narbonnais/e2e-messaging-protocol/USAGE.md

 ## Troubleshooting

 1. Connection Issues
-   - Verify both web servers are running
+   - Verify all three servers are running
    - Check browser console for errors
-   - Ensure correct ports are available (8000 and 8001)
+   - Ensure ports 8000, 8001, and 50000 are available

 2. Key Problems
    - Ensure proper key format when importing